 What you need to know when applying for a personal loan online

-Secured or Unsecured loan?
+Secured vs. unsecured loan?

 These are the two options generally available when applying for a personal loan.
-There are distinct differences between the two which we’ll go into now:
+There are some distinct differences between the two which we’ll go into now:

 - Secured loan: Paying off a home or own one outright?
 Whatever your collateral, you need to put something down of substantial value as well as have a steady income before taking out a secured loan.
-The benefits can often outweigh an unsecured loan option, purely on the basis of securing a lower interest rate, saving you hundreds if not thousands in the long run.
-Compare secured loans.
+The benefits can often outweigh with an unsecured loan option, purely on the basis of securing a lower interest rate, saving you hundreds if not thousands in the long run.
+Compare secured personal loans.